 DISCUSSION

 Splanchnic vasodilation is the pathophysiological hallmark in the development of hyperdynamic circulatory syndrome in liver cirrhosis and PTH[9,10].
 This has been attributed mainly to marked vascular hyporeactivity to endogenous vasoconstrictors.
 In cirrhosis, extrahepatic vascular hypocontractility leads to vasodilation and contributes to PHT[9,10].
 The increased portal tributary blood flow is attributable to decreased splanchnic vascular resistance and consecutive splanchnic vasodilation[11].
-This splanchnic vasodilation is mediated by overproduction of vasodilators (such as nitric oxide [NO]) and by concomitant defects in contractile signaling (RhoA/Rho-kinase signaling)[11].
+This splanchnic vasodilation is mediated by overproduction of vasodilators (such as nitric oxide [NO]) and by concomitant defects in contractile signaling pathways (such as RhoA/Rho-kinase signaling pathway)[11].

 Previous studies on vascular reactivity mostly used isolated aorta, peripheral arteries, or mesenteric arteries.
 However, vascular resistance mainly depends on the arterioles rather than the aorta, and the physiological mechanisms of regulating vasoconstriction in arterioles and aortas are not entirely the same[12,13].
 The resistance of the splanchnic arteries in PHT depends mainly on the mesenteric arteries, especially the pre-capillary resistance vessels (diameter within 260 μm)[14].
 In this study of vascular reactivity, we investigated the change in inner diameter of the third branches of the mesenteric arteries (diameter ~100 μm) under the microamplification system.
 By this technique, we evaluated small changes in the blood vessels by exogeneous vasoconstrictors, which showed good effects in our previous experiments[15].